TureCatedu/GSoc-2026/README.md

 ruby examples/app.rb --setup
 ```

 The wizard asks for your provider, API key, model, theme colour, and consent preferences.
+Consent options use native checkboxes and are persisted as booleans.
 Settings are saved to `~/.scarpe_ai_config.json`.

 ### 2. Run